tal-diamant/landinding-page-NB/README.md

 # Landing page

 ### Notes
- Click the 'about' and 'home' in the header to switch page views
+ Click the 'about' and 'home' in the header to switch between Home and Desktop